VanEck Intermediate Muni ETF (NYSEARCA:ITM) Sees Large Volume Increase

-VanEck Intermediate Muni ETF (NYSEARCA:ITM) shares saw unusually-strong trading volume on Tuesday .
-Approximately 8,153 shares traded hands during trading, a decline of 93% from the previous session’s volume of 123,880 shares.The stock last traded at $50.83 and had previously closed at $50.85.
+VanEck Intermediate Muni ETF (NYSEARCA:ITM) shares saw strong trading volume on Monday .
+5,471 shares changed hands during mid-day trading, a decline of 96% from the previous session’s volume of 126,162 shares.The stock last traded at $50.88 and had previously closed at $51.02.

 Market Vectors Intermediate Municipal Index ETF (the Fund) seeks to replicate the price and yield performance of the Barclays Capital AMT-Free Intermediate Continuous Municipal Index (the Index).
 The Index provides broad exposure to investment-grade municipal bonds with a nominal maturity of 6 to 16 years.